bernie-skipole/indi/docs/source/usage/introduction.rst

 An example of creating the wsgi application, and running it with waitress is given at :ref:`web_client`.

-Further functions are provided, inditomqtt and mqtttoredis, these work together to transfer the xml data from indiserver to an mqtt server, and from the mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.
+Further functions are provided to transfer INDI xml data from indiserver to an mqtt server, and from the mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.

 **indiredis.inditomqtt()**